 RESOLVED, that the Kentucky Medical advocate that the Kentucky General Assembly pass legislation to prohibit tanning bed use in individuals under the age of 18.

-JAMA Dermatol.
+Reaffirmed Current Policy in Lieu of Adopting Resolution 2019-10 1 JAMA Dermatol.
 2018;154(1): 67-72.